Scool Year 2009 2010 Semester 1 Anxinban

 "Good day,

 Mistress Crow!
 How well you are looking!
 How bright your eyes!
 How glossy your feathers!"
+The

 Crow is pleased.
 She loves to be flattered.